-Ethos is the property that determines our moral conduct.

 86. It is a normal occurrence that implies the lack of discipline in people that is easily an oversight.

-87. A quandary does not occur, if there is not a mere problem in the first place.
+87. A quandary does not occur, if there is not a mere problem in the first place to address.

-88. Thus, the prolongation of our awareness is heightened, by our irresponsible actions.
+88. Thus, the prolongation of our awareness is heightened, by our irresponsible actions taken.

-89. Virtue is the property we have been apprised of its practical moderation.
+89. Virtue is the property we have been apprised of its practical moderation and symbolism.

-90. Thus, it can be simplified, within the element of its representation.
+90. Thus, it can be simplified, within the element of its actual representation and utilisation.

 91. The Oracle does not define virtue or virtuousness, as a pristine form of chastity, as with religion.